tomlatham/mpags-c-course-day-4-8ryn/README.md

   -o FILE          Write processed text to FILE
                    Stdout will be used if not supplied

+  -c CIPHER        Specify the cipher to be used to perform the encryption/decryption
+                   CIPHER can either be caesar or playfair - caesar is the default

   -k KEY           Specify the cipher KEY
                    A null key, i.e. no encryption, is used if not supplied